Warm potato salad

 IMG_8378.jpg

 The keys to good fried green tomatoes, to me, are soaking overnight in buttermilk, and cooking with HOT oil.
 I've gotten equally delicious and crunchy results from using a little bit of oil and a lot of oil, but the heat seemed like the common denominator.
+And lots of salt.

-I also experimented a lot with corn flour and different grinds of cornmeal.
-I initially liked corn flour the best, but it's very easy to get too much flour, which doesn't cook evenly.
-(Picture #2 was taken BEFORE I knocked off the excess.)
+I’ve also experimented a lot with corn flour and different grinds of cornmeal.
+I initially liked corn flour the best, but it's very easy for the flour to cake onto the tomato slice, which then doesn't cook evenly.
 Ultimately, my favorite was straight-up, finely ground cornmeal.

 IMG_8387.jpg